The Objects of Evidence: Anthropological Approaches to the Production of Knowledge

 This price is valid for United States.
 Change location to view local pricing and availability.

 This is a Print-on-Demand title.
 It will be printed specifically to fill your order.
 Please allow an additional 2-3 days delivery time.
 The book is not returnable.

-- Argues from a variety of theoretical perspectives, and is rare in its ability to orchestrate many different - and vibrant - paradigms and points of view
+- Argued from a variety of theoretical perspectives and a rarity in its ability to orchestrate some many different – and vibrant – paradigms and points of view